 I designed it together with a friend of mine.

 Has your talent for book design been influenced by the overwhelming exposure to books you must have had through working for the bookstore Schaden?

 *No isobue is the high-pitched whistle emitted by the ama as she surfaces.
 It's a result of their breath-retention technique.
-For the Japanese, this melancholic whistle symbolizes the tough ama profession.
-Itʻs been included among the top one hundred national soundscapes of Japan.
+For the Japanese, this melancholic whistle symbolises the tough ama profession.
+Itʻs been .